ekrich/sconfig/README.md

 [![scaladoc](https://javadoc.io/badge/org.ekrich/sconfig_3.svg?label=scaladoc3)](https://javadoc.io/doc/org.ekrich/sconfig_3)
 [![Discord](https://img.shields.io/discord/633356833498595365.svg?label=&logo=discord&logoColor=ffffff&color=404244&labelColor=6A7EC2)](https://discord.gg/XSj6hQs)

-Please refer to the original library documentation [here](https://github.com/lightbend/config).
-This is to reduce the maintenance burden of this library.

-The intent is to keep the library in sync with the original but each PR needs to be be ported to maintain feature parity.
-The documentation could contain features that are not yet implemented in this library.
+The intent is to keep this library in sync with the original, but each PR needs to be ported to maintain feature parity.
+Because of this, the *Core Reference* documentation below could contain features that are not yet implemented.
+Also, we added some *New Features* that **diverge** from the original codebase.

+**Core Reference:** Please refer to the original library documentation in the [README](https://github.com/lightbend/config).

+**New Features:** Refer to the [New Features](docs/NEW_FEATURES.md) document for changes that are specific to this library.

+**Platform Support:** Use this link for a guide to using [Scala Native and Scala.js](docs/SCALA_NATIVE.md).

-For specific changes, refer to the releases below.
+For specific changes, refer to the [Releases](#releases) below.

 ## Migrating an existing [lightbend/config](https://github.com/lightbend/config) project to sconfig